AE9RB/basic-rust-games/basic/README.md

 # Extended BASIC 4.1+

 An implementation of Altair 8800 Extended BASIC Version 4.1 in Rust.
-Based on the third printing of the reference manual in 1977.
+Based on the reference manual from April 1977.
 This will run all programs from the microcomputer editions of BASIC Computer Games and More BASIC Computer Games.

 BASIC was created in a time when lowercase was rare, RAM was expensive, and CPUs were slow.
 Lines of code were tokenized with brute force; each position was simply checked against keywords that would collapse to a non-inputable character.
 The tokenized code was then executed by a parsing interpreter.
 As you might imagine, error reporting was not very helpful.